Valley of Mexico

 The growth of a major urban industrial centre in an enclosed basin has created significant air and water quality issues for the valley.
 Wind patterns and thermal inversions trap contaminants in the valley.
-Over-extraction of ground water has caused new flooding problems for the city as it sinks below the historic lake floor.
+Over-extraction of groundwater has caused new flooding problems for the city as it sinks below the historic lake floor.
 This causes stress on the valley's drainage system, requiring new tunnels and canals to be built.

 History of human habitation

 First human habitation

 The Valley of Mexico attracted prehistoric humans because the region was rich in biodiversity and had the capacity of growing substantial crops.
 Generally speaking, humans in Mesoamerica, including central Mexico, began to leave a hunter-gatherer existence in favor of agriculture sometime between the end of the Pleistocene epoch and the beginning of the Holocene.
 The oldest known human settlement in the Valley of Mexico is located in Tlapacoya, located on what was the edge of Lake Chalco in the southeast corner of the valley in contemporary Mexico State.
 There is reliable archeological evidence to suggest that the site dates as far back as 12,000 BC.
 After 10,000 BC, the number of artifacts found increases significantly.
 There are also other early sites such as those in Tepexpan, Los Reyes Acozac, San Bartolo Atepehuacan, Chimalhuacán and Los Reyes La Paz but they remain undated.
 Human remains and artifacts such as obsidian blades have been found at the Tlapacoya site that has been dated as far back as 20,000 BC, when the valley was semi-arid and contained species like camels, bison and horses that could be hunted by man.
 However, the precise dating of these artifacts has been disputed.